Dolores Fuller

+Dolores Agnes Fuller (née Eble, later Chamberlin; March 10, 1923 – May 9, 2011) was an American actress and songwriter.
+Beginning her career as a child actress, she made her acting debut in the romantic comedy film It Happened One Night (1934).
+Nearly two decades later, she had lead and supporting roles in films such as Glen or Glenda (1953), Jail Bait (1954), and Bride of the Monster (1955), all of which were written and directed by her then-boyfriend Ed Wood.
+After Fuller ended her relationship with Wood in 1955, she began a successful career as a songwriter, in which many of her songs were performed and recorded by Elvis Presley.

 Film career

 Her first screen appearance was at the age of 10, when she appeared briefly in Frank Capra's It Happened One Night.
 According to Fuller, the female lead in Bride of the Monster was written for her but Wood gave it to Loretta King instead.

 In August 1954, Fuller was cast in Wood's The Vampire's Tomb, intended to star Bela Lugosi.
 Frank Yaconelli was named as her co-star and 'comic killer'.
 The film was never made.
 She ended up making an appearance in Bride of the Monster (1956), also with Lugosi.
 Fuller hosted a benefit for Lugosi which preceded the showing of Bride of the Atom (early working title of Bride of the Monster) on May 11, 1955.
 A cocktail party was held at the Gardens Restaurant at 4311 Magnolia Avenue in Burbank, California.
 Vampira attended and was escorted by Paul Marco.
 A single screening of the film was presented at the Hollywood Paramount.

 According to Fuller, as quoted in Wood biography Nightmare of Ecstasy (1992), she first met Ed Wood when she attended a casting call with a friend for a movie he was supposed to direct called Behind Locked Doors (which he did not go on to direct); it has also been stated that they met in a restaurant.

 She became his girlfriend shortly thereafter and began acting in his films.
 Her movie career included a bit part in It Happened One Night (1934) and roles in Outlaw Women (1952), Glen or Glenda (1953), Body Beautiful (1953), The Blue Gardenia (1953), Count the Hours (1953), Mesa of Lost Women (1953), College Capers (1954), Jail Bait (1954), The Raid (1954), This Is My Love (1954), The Opposite Sex (1956), and many years later appearances in The Ironbound Vampire (1997) and Dimensions in Fear (1998).